jcgertig/rn-router/README.md

 # Change Log:

+- _2.4.3_ : Fix for routes with no component and correct `transitionBack`.

+- _2.4.2_ : Small code improvements.

 - _2.4.0_ : Improvements to how rendering is done.

  - _2.3.0_ : Add `routeWillFocus` and `routeDidFocus` events that can be listened for.